shmemma93/curse-of-strahd/source/content/Curse of Strahd/Session Notes/Session 5.md

 Now we head to [[Burgomaster of Vallaki's Mansion]], when we arrive the maid answers the door and when we say that we are here on business, she leads is into a foyer. [[Burgomaster Vargus Vallakovich]] heads in and asks us if we are here to help with prep for the Festival of the Blazing Sun. [[Matt]] asks [[Burgomaster Vargus Vallakovich]] to make a deal: we help him and he helps us leave [[Barovia]]. [[Burgomaster Vargus Vallakovich]] loves [[Barovia]] and does not understand why we would want to leave. [[Matt]] mentions that the Vistani are able to leave but [[Burgomaster Vargus Vallakovich]] confirms that the Vistani are working for [[Strahd von Zarovich]].

 We end up doing to meet [[Baroness Lydia Petrovna]] where nine ladies are having high-tea talking about decorations for the Festival of the Blazing Sun.
-We help make giant wooden suns out of sticks and sewing clothes for kids. [[Galina]] makes one of the ladies scream and [[Burgomaster Vargus Vallakovich]] busts into the room with two mastiffs. [[Baroness Lydia Petrovna]] talks about the Wachter Brothers ([[Wachter Brother 1]] and [[Wachter Brother 2]]), she also says that [[Lady Wachter]] is a devilish no good heathen.
+We help make giant wooden suns out of sticks and sewing clothes for kids. [[Galina]] makes one of the ladies scream and [[Burgomaster Vargus Vallakovich]] busts into the room with two mastiffs. [[Baroness Lydia Petrovna]] talks about the Wachter Brothers ([[Wachter Brother 1]] and [[Wachter Brother 2]]), she also says that [[Lady Fiona Wachter]] is a devilish no good heathen.

 [[Baroness Lydia Petrovna]] wants us to bring people from [[Barovia Town]] and/or [[Krezk]] to come to [[Vallaki]].